Lcfvs/anticore/readme.md

 ### Prepare the HTML

-For the following examples, suppose we have a simple web page like :
+For the following examples, suppose we have a simple web page like:

 ```HTML
 <!DOCTYPE html>